zvldz/mgl03_fw/firmware/README.md

 ```
 You will need to select firmware version.

-If you are using the [XiaomiGateway3](https://github.com/AlexxIT/XiaomiGateway3) component.
+If you are using the [XiaomiGateway3](https://github.com/AlexxIT/XiaomiGateway3) component visit [https://github.com/AlexxIT/XiaomiGateway3/wiki](https://github.com/AlexxIT/XiaomiGateway3/wiki) or recommended firmware.
-For recommended firmware, see [https://github.com/AlexxIT/XiaomiGateway3/wiki](https://github.com/AlexxIT/XiaomiGateway3/wiki).

 <img src="../media/screenshot_telnet_script.png" width="768">